Last update: 7/11/2021

 No, you do not need to quarantine upon arrival as long as you have proof of a negative PCR test result that was obtained within 72 hours of departure for Botswana and you do not have COVID-19 symptoms.

-Yes, you must have proof of a negative PCR test result within 72 hours of your departure for Botswana.
+Yes, you must have proof of a negative PCR test result from within 72 hours of your departure for Botswana.
 Otherwise, if you are not a Botswanan citizen or resident, you will not be able to enter Botswana.

 Yes, Botswana is divided into 9 geographical zones, and you must apply for an interzonal travel permit to travel between zones.
 You do not need a permit to travel within the same zone.